siddhu1132/DAEFORESTATION-Exploration/README.md

 LIMIT 1;
 ```

--_If you compare the amount of forest area lost between 1990 and 2016, to which country's total area in 2016 is it closest to?_
+e _If you compare the amount of forest area lost between 1990 and 2016, to which country's total area in 2016 is it closest to?_

 ```sql
 SELECT country_name, total_area_sqkm,